siemens/ix/packages/documentation/docs/controls/_chip_styleguide.md

 - **Closable**: When set, the chip contains a close button that removes the entire chip when selected.
 This feature is only applicable to active chips so users can easily remove specific chips when necessary.
 - **Icon**: Chips can include an icon within the element which is positioned before the chip's label.
 - **Color**: Customize font and icon color for chip.
 This allows users to specify a unique font color in combination with a custom background color (only applicable when the variant is set to 'custom').
+- **Width**: Typically content length determines chip width with a minimum width of '2rem'.
+Chip width can be set to a specific value.

 ## Behavior